 It could be argued that land surveyors tirelessly collecting data and choir singers giving a show under the local church’s cracked roof are nothing more than different manifestations of the same desire.
 Both want to feel empowered and to keep some form of control over their lives during this period of climate transition.
 They both are participants in different rituals of faith and science, which by their repeated and familiar nature, as stated, give them a sense of structure despite the unpredictability of what lies in their community’s near future.

-Ultimately, as the film comes to an end and the audience is left wondering what the real purpose of the game was, I would claim that it is to simply acknowledge: a basic yet necessary step on the road to a more comprehensive societal healing.
-As the young men and women go through the list of colonial objects and watch archival footage of Belgian Congo, they start to establish a relationship with these objects and their distant indigenous users, relating to their plight and integrating their memories to their own.
+Ultimately, as the film comes to an end and the audience is left wondering what the real purpose of the game is, I would claim that it is simply to acknowledge a basic yet necessary step on the road to a more comprehensive societal healing.
+As the young men and women go through the list of colonial objects and watch archival footage of the Belgian Congo, they start to establish a relationship with these objects and their distant indigenous users, relating to their plight and integrating their memories into their own.
 In turn, this small process eventually allows them to more acutely see equivalent injustices in their own lives, an empowering tool when it comes to having a collective conversation about the colonial legacy we are still juggling with today.

 In the former, a Hungarian man grieves, living alone in a cosy house filled to the brim with artworks done by his daughter Réka.
 Mihály is devastated because he doesn’t speak with Réka anymore, as per her wishes.
-Sick, possibly from a life-altering cancer, she is living abroad, and the reasons behind her separation from her father are sealed from the audience as filmmaker Eneos Carka quickly establishes that he isn’t interested in such details.
-Instead, as he spends time with Mihály, a man he has great chemistry with — much to the delight of the audience — Carka encourages his friend to invite us on a journey down memory lane.
+Sick, possibly from life-altering cancer, she is living abroad, and the reasons behind her separation from her father are sealed from the audience as filmmaker Eneos Carka quickly establishes that he isn’t interested in such details.
+Instead, as he spends time with Mihály, a man he has great chemistry with—much to the delight of the audience—Carka encourages his friend to invite us on a journey down memory lane.

-This inner quest of his, supported by a myriad of photographs and videos captured by Mihály at a time his family was still intact, acts like a painful catalyst for our protagonist.
-Though I feel like it is important to mention that the reminiscence of these distant life fragments aren’t meant to punish him, as he’s possibly already flooded by feelings of regret and guilt.
+This inner quest of his, supported by a myriad of photographs and videos captured by Mihály at a time when his family was still intact, acts like a painful catalyst for our protagonist.
+However, I feel like it is important to mention that the reminiscence of these distant life fragments isn’t meant to punish him, as he’s possibly already flooded by feelings of regret and guilt.
 Quite the contrary.
 In fact, the tenderness with which Carka films his friend allows the audience to ground itself in the present in such a way that it is impossible for them to see anything else than the man Mihály is today.
-Nevermind the possible faults he made in the past leading him to lose touch with Réka.
-He is what he is now and the making of the film, behaving like a ritualistic mirror of some sort, seems to allow Mihály to understand that, and perhaps even forgive Réka, and eventually forgive himself.
+Never mind the possible faults he made in the past, leading him to lose touch with Réka.
+He is what he is now, and the making of the film, behaving like a ritualistic mirror of some sort, seems to allow Mihály to understand that and perhaps even forgive Réka and eventually forgive himself.